Kong/insomnia-docs/docs/insomnia/grpc.md

 ## Environment Variables and Template Tags

 The 2021.1 release of Insomnia introduces support for environment variables and template tags within gRPC.
-As per the documentation for environment variables and Nunjucks templating, they can be used in both the URL bar and message body, as below.
+Environment variables and Nunjucks templating can be used in both the URL bar and message body.

 ## Known limitations
-As of 2021.1, gRPC in Insomnia does not include:
+As of version 2021.1, gRPC in Insomnia does not include:

 * Support for running gRPC requests in unit tests
 * Support for  or request chaining